Overview

 will provide of copy of its Code of Ethics to any client or prospective client upon request.

-Neither our firm, its associates or any related person is authorized to recommend to a client, or effect a
+our firm, its associates or any related person is authorized to recommend to a client, or effect a transaction for a

-firm, its access persons, and its related persons may buy or sell securities similar to, or different from, those we
+its access persons, and its related persons buy or sell securities similar to, or different from, those we recommend

-recommend to Clients.
-In an effort to reduce or eliminate certain conflicts of interest, our Code of Ethics may
+to Clients.
+In an effort to reduce or eliminate certain conflicts of interest, our Code of Ethics requires that we

-require that we restrict or prohibit access persons’ transactions in specific reportable securities.
-Any exceptions
+restrict or prohibit access persons’ transactions in specific reportable securities.
+Any exceptions or trading pre-

-or trading pre-clearance must be approved by Brooklyn FI, LLC’s Chief Compliance Officer in advance of the
+clearance must be approved by Brooklyn FI, LLC’s Chief Compliance Officer in advance of the transaction in an

-transaction in an account.
-Brooklyn FI, LLC maintains a copy of access persons’ personal securities transactions as
+account.
+Brooklyn FI, LLC maintains a copy of access persons’ personal securities transactions as required.

 Trading Securities At/Around the Same Time as Client’s Securities - From time to time our firm, its access

-persons, or its related persons may buy or sell securities for themselves at or around the same time as they buy
+persons, or its related persons could buy or sell securities for themselves at or around the same time as they buy

 or sell securities for Clients’ account(s).
 To address this conflict, it is our policy that neither our firm or access